Trebacz/Glasshousestore/wp-content/plugins/wp-product-feed-manager/readme.txt

 == Description ==
 Woocommerce Google Feed Manager is an extremely powerful and easy to use google shopping feed manager for Woocommerce web shops.
-With Woocommerce Google Feed Manager you can easily add up to 100 products from your woocommerce store to a product feed setup that meets the requirements from Google Shopping.
+With Woocommerce Google Feed Manager you can easily add products from your woocommerce store to a product feed setup that meets the requirements from Google Shopping.

-We have connected al the required and recommended fields of the feed with the Wordpress database.
+We have connected al the required and recommended fields of the feed with the Woocommerce database.
 So after installation you're ready to submit your product feed to your Google merchant center.
 But you can go even further and tweak the content of every field in order to maximize your revenue from your products in Google shopping.

 You have very advanced and professional options at your disposal to make your products stand out, use titles different from your shop, change your product google categories depending on title names.

-> Premium Woocommerce Google Feed manager

-> If you love the plugin, or have more than 100 products in your woocommerce webshop we offer a full featured premium version.
-> if you're a serious webshop owner and want to have absolute controle about over Google Shopping Feed you should start using our [Premium Woocommerce Google Feed Manager](https://goo.gl/mGFLMm)

 > Sell your products on other selling channels

 > If you want to get your products shown in Price comparison, product aggregators, affiliate networks and selling channels we have our [Premium Woocommerce Product Feed Manager](https://goo.gl/mGFLMm) supporting all shopping channels.
 > Increase your Sales, Show your products on worldwide selling channels and affiliate networks!
-> We have the most popular and important feed templates already installed like Google, Facebook, Bing, Pricegrabber, Amazon, Nextag, Beslist, Vergelijk.nl, Shopping.com, Connexity and more.
+> We have the most popular and important feed templates already installed like Bing, Facebook, Pricegrabber, Amazon, Nextag, Beslist, Vergelijk.nl, Shopping.com, Connexity and more.

+Bring even more Power to your webshop with [Premium Woocommerce Product Feed Manager](https://goo.gl/mGFLMm) and sell your products on many other Channels!

 Everything you need to be successful!
 You have full controle over your Google feed, how your products are listed and what products you show and which products not.

-* Simple: Creating Google shopping feeds is very simple with our plugin,
-* Optimize: Tweak the feed in every possible way to improve performance,
-* Feed Updates: Changes in your Woocommerce store are reflected in your feed instantly with the scheduled update option,

-> Learn how to setup up your first basic feed in our online manual > [Product feed manager manual](https://goo.gl/pbgepQ)
+Your first step: Learn how to setup up your first basic feed in our online manual > [Product feed manager manual](https://goo.gl/pbgepQ)

 == Installation ==
 Step 1.
-Download the wp product feed manager plugin zip file from the Wordpress Plugin Repository.
+Download the Woocommerce google feed manager plugin from your wpmarketing account.
 Step 2.
 Upload 'wp-product-feed-manager' to the ’/wp-content/plugins/' directory Step 3.
 Activate the plugin through the 'Plugins' menu in WordPress